Are you wondering which is the best water flosser in the UK right now? Our guide is here to help you decide.

 - 3 Comparison of electric flossers in the UK

-- 4 Comparison of electric flossers in the US
+- 11 Summary of the best water flossers in the UK

-Before we look at the different products on offer, there is one important question to answer: Is water flossing as good as traditional flossing?
-Can you use an electric flosser as a substitute for dental floss?
+Before we look at the different products on offer, there is one important question to answer: Are water flossers any good?
+Can you use an electric flosser as a substitute for traditional dental floss?

 The answer depends on who you ask.
 One 2013 study showed that water flossing removed 29% more plaque than string floss, while other research has shown a greater reduction in gingivitis (gum disease) from using a water jet flosser.